 Biblical Times Dinner Theater is a Pigeon Forge attraction with live performers.
-Located at 2391 Parkway, Biblical Times shows start at 6 p.m.
+Located at 2391 Parkway, Shows start at 6 p.m.
 Monday through Saturday, with matinees at 3 p.m. on Wednesday.
-Biblical Times is closed on Sundays.
+Biblical Times Dinner Theater is closed on Sundays.
 Call the box office to book your tickets, which are $44.95 for adults.
 Discounts for children, military personnel, and seniors are available.

-At Biblical Times, you eat dinner while performers do a Christian-themed musical performance for you.
+At Biblical Times Dinner Theater, you eat dinner while performers do a Christian-themed musical performance for you.
 When you’re finished eating, the theater portion of the evening begins.
-Writings from the Bible influence the scripts, providing a learning experience with the entertainment.
+Writings from the Bible influence the scripts, providing a learning experience with entertainment.

-Seats are 27 inches wide, made of plush upholstery that will remind you of visiting the theater.
+Seats are 27 inches wide and made of plush upholstery that will remind you of visiting the theater.
 You sit at a table with your party in a room that might have 70 other people in it, so your experience is intimate without being claustrophobic.